2020PB/police-brutality/all-locations.md

 Body cam footage later surfaced showing the man tossing a scooter in the direction of officers.
 A reporter states no officers were harmed.
 Body cam footage provided does not show the interactions between the toss and the protestor-provided footage.

-tags: mace, pepper-spray, spray, shove, person-with-disability
+tags: mace, pepper-spray, spray, shove, person-with-disability, protestor

 id: oh-columbus-19